 The United States Department of Agriculture developed the Plant Hardiness Zone Map in the 1960s, by taking decades of weather data to divide the country by average annual extreme minimum temperatures, starting with 1 as the coldest and 13 as the warmest.

 Hardy plants in zone 1 can withstand extremely cold temperatures, but hardy plants in zone 8 prefer warmer conditions.
 The map lets you know which plants will likely be perennials in your region.
 (Perennials, in case you need a refresher, refer to plants that grow back year after year.)
 Of course, the Hardiness Zone Map is a general guide since it can’t account for all the nuances in each defined region.
-However, many plant species stay relatively happy in zone 8 regions, as we’ll discuss.
+However, many plant species stay relatively happy in zone 8 regions, as we’ll discuss below.

 As you pick flowers for zone 8 gardens, look for species that can handle the heat and drought that go hand in hand with long summers.
 For a ground cover, add quick-growing and drought-tolerant creeping thyme that boasts aromatic foliage and lovely pops of color with white, pink, and purple blooms.
 If you adore beautiful flowers with extended blooms, consider garden phlox that you can plant in early spring.

 Zone 8 is also an ideal region for tender summer bulbs that can’t tolerate freezing temperatures.
-It’s hospitable for many lily bulbs, including African, calla, and mariposa lilies — plant these around early spring, as well.
+It’s especially hospitable for many lily bulbs, including African, calla, and mariposa lilies — plant these around early spring, as well.
 Other popular flower choices are daffodils, hyacinths, hibiscus, peonies, salvia, and tulips.

 One of the advantages of zone 8 is that the long summer can accommodate more than just one growing cycle.
 Begin seeds for spring and summer vegetables for zone 8 as early as February — you’ll want to start indoors to avoid the final frost.
 By March and April, you can begin most seeds outside.